Coupling Designs for Randomized Experiments with Complex Treatments: Coupling Designs

 We consider estimators $\est = n\inv \sum_i \si(\Di)$, where the functions $\si(\cdot)$ are non-random in a design-based framework.
 For example, we could have $\si(d) = s(\yi(d), d, X_i)$ for a fixed function $s(\cdot)$ of the data.
 The corresponding finite-population estimand is

 We can view $\thetan$ as a ``fully heterogeneous'' version of the classic Monte Carlo estimand $\thetatrue = \ef[s(D)]$.
 In fact, these types of estimators and estimands are ubiquitous in causal inference problems \citep{harshaw2025general}.
-Thus, experimental design in causal inference can be viewed as a heterogeneous Monte Carlo integration problem.
+Thus, experimental design in causal inference can be viewed as a Monte Carlo integration problem with fully heterogeneous test functions $\si(\cdot)$ for $i = 1, \dots, n$.
 For brevity, in what follows we will denote $\en[\ai] \equiv n\inv \sum_i \ai$ for any array $(\ai)_{i=1}^n$.

 \begin{ex}[Dose-Response BLP] Define the average dose-response function $\ynbar(d) = \en[\yi(d)]$ for $d \in \mr^m$.
 The best linear approximation (BLP) coefficient is